garden-io/garden/docs/using-garden/workflows.md

 ## Next Steps

-Take a look at our [Variables and Templating section](../guides/README.md) for details on how to use templating in your configuration files.
+Take a look at our [Variables and Templating section](./variables-and-templating.md) for details on how to use templating in your configuration files.

+Also check out [Using the CLI](./using-the-cli.md) for CLI usage examples, and some common day-to-day usage tips.